Q: What is Adventist Frontier Missions (AFM)?

 Q: Is AFM starting new work where no other Christian agency is working, or just where there are no Seventh-day Adventists?

 A: Both.
-Some of our projects are among peoples where no other Christian agency is established.
-Others are among groups where other Christian agencies may be at work but no Seventh-day Adventist work has previously been established.
+Some of our projects are among peoples previously untouched by any Christian agency.
+Others are among groups where other Christian agencies may be at work, but no Seventh-day Adventist work has previously been established.

 Q: Aren’t national workers better suited for this kind of work than expatriate missionaries, and more economical besides?

-A: By definition, there are no viable Adventist churches in an unreached people group and, therefore, no indigenous workers.
-Further, working within any unreached people group is necessarily a cross-cultural ministry, no matter who does it.
-AFM seeks to send missionaries where there is great need for any Gospel worker.
-In some cases, a national worker from elsewhere in the region may be better suited to cross the cultural barriers, but not always.
-Barriers of tribalism, racism and prejudice that exist between neighboring groups are often greater than the barriers of language and culture that exist between groups separated by half the globe.
-After our missionaries have identified a unique worldview approach to evangelizing the local people, they intentionally train nationals within that people group to continue the vibrant church-planting movement long after the missionary is gone.
+A: It would be ideal, but it is not always realistic.
+In locations where there are few national workers, there are often a number of factors that prevent them from accomplishing the task, such as persecution and lack of training, funding and support.
+Barriers of tribalism, racism and prejudice between neighboring groups are often greater than the barriers of language and culture between groups separated by half the globe.
+After our missionaries have implemented a unique worldview approach to evangelizing the local people, they intentionally train nationals within that people group to continue the vibrant church-planting movement.

 Q: What is AFM’s working relationship with the Seventh-day Adventist Church?